juanfrans-courses/dataViz_arch_hum/Spring_2016/Syllabus.md

 * Introduction to HTML and CSS
 * Setup of local server

-### Week 2: Basic web concepts and Github
+### Week 2: Basic web concepts and GitHub
 January 27
 * Discussion: what is data in your field
 * Version control basics
-* Setup a github repository
+* Setup a GitHub repository
-* Setup a github projects page
+* Setup a GitHub projects page

 ### Week 3: Data visualization matrix and basic programming concepts
 February 3